Understanding Gesture and Speech Multimodal Interactions for Manipulation Tasks in Augmented Reality Using Unconstrained Elicitation: Results

 Shapiro-Wilks tests show that the time information took a non-normal distribution of each of the phases at $(p < .001)$.
 Bonferroni adjusted Wilcoxon rank-sum pairwise comparisons indicate that each phase's time is significantly different from each other.
 The p-values were $(p < 0.001)$ in each comparison except between ``stroke start'' and ``speech start'' which was $(p = 0.03)$.
 The descriptive statistics for times by the phase of interaction are shown in Table \ref{tbl:interactionTimes}.

 We find that in this experiment speech nearly always occurs after a gesture is started (Figure \ref{fig:Boxplot_interactionTimes}).
-The difference in start time is around $81.667$ ms. Importantly, the information content of the gesture, the stroke, starts commonly $90.872$ ms after gesture start (Table \ref{tbl:interactionTimes}).
+The difference in start time is around $816.67$ ms. Importantly, the information content of the gesture, the stroke, starts commonly $908.72$ ms after gesture start (Table \ref{tbl:interactionTimes}).
 This means that by watching a gesture's changes in direction, we can predict when speech will occur, and when a meaningful message is communicated.
-Strokes were found to end before speech $23.739$ ms. The total interaction from start to finish was typically $187.566$ ms. Most speech proposals were only $2$ words so this relatively short interaction time makes sense.
+Strokes were found to end before speech $237.39$ ms. The total interaction from start to finish was typically $1875.66$ ms. Most speech proposals were only $2$ words so this relatively short interaction time makes sense.

 These results are similar to previous work \cite{BOU+98, LEE+08}, though slightly quicker and more granular.
 These results expand time windows from being formed for pointing gestures only \cite{BOU+98}, and show that these time windows follow similar patterns for deictic and manipulative gestures.
 They also show that gesture and speech interactions in AR-HMDS have similar timings \cite{LOE12} and patterns of occurrence \cite{SCH84} as in other environments.